Cynthia7979/Cynthia7979.github.io/index.md

-Welcome to my blog and feel free to look around!
+Welcome to my blog!
 If you'd like to get in touch, please fill out this form [here](/contact), or hop over to my [GitHub profile](https://github.com/Cynthia7979/) for alternative methods.

 I also have a Chinese blog [at this address](cynthia-s-cabin.wikidot.com) that's lacking maintenance.
 I'll not delete or move existing content, but new content will be updated here.